 A freshness constraint in our unification algorithm is of the form V#e where e is an LRLXA-expression.
 The justification for the slightly more complex form as usual (a#X) is that atom variables prevent a simplification to this form.
-The notation π^{-1} is defined as the reversed list of swappings of π .
-We also view $\pi \cdot V\#e$ as identical to the constraint $V\#\pi^{-1} \cdot e$.
+The notation π^{-1} is defined as the reversed list of swappings of π , where the single (perhaps complex) swappings are not modified.
+A semantical justification for this inverse is by checking the ground instantiations.

+We also view $\pi \cdot V \# e$ as identical to the constraint $V \# \pi^{-1} \cdot e$.

-Naively applying ground substitutions sometimes leads to syntactically invalid ground expressions, since instantiation may make binding atoms in letrecs equal, which is illegal.
+Naively applying ground substitutions may lead to syntactically invalid ground expressions, since instantiation may make binding atoms in letrecs equal, which is illegal.
+This will be prevented by freshness constraints.